Bqnic/PasswordManager/README.md

 - allowing user to delete his account :white_check_mark:
 - bring security to user inputs
 ---------------------------------------------------------------------------------
-5. Add a database with SQL.
+5. Add a database with SQL. (i dont wanna do this yet lol)

 ---------------------------------------------------------------------------------
 6. Add a GUI.
+(IN PROGRESS)